jeremyjaybaker/CRT/README.md

 Some code from the book is "extra" and doesn't directly contribute to the ray tracer, but can be run as a demo/sample.
 These files exist in src/crt_samples/ and have bash scripts that can execute the given sample.

+Available samples:

+- projectile_sample: Renders path of a projectile with affects of wind and gravity to a PPM image.

+- clock_sample: Renders the 12 points of a clock to a PPM image.

 ## Installation

 1. Add the dependency to your `shard.yml`: